oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 Below there is a brief explanation of each architecture component.

 -   **OCI Region** An Oracle Cloud Infrastructure region is a localized geographic area that contains one or more data centers, called availability domains.
--   **IDCS** - Identity Cloud Service is the service that allows to manage identities and permissions for the various OCI services users and can be integrated/federated with external Identity Providers, on this case, ${doc.customer.name}'s (Azure) Active Directory.
+-   **IDCS** - Identity Cloud Service is the service that allows to manage identities and permissions for the various OCI services users and can be integrated/federated with external Identity Providers, on this case, A Company Making Everything's (Azure) Active Directory.
 -   **IAM** - OCI Identity and Access Management allows controlling who has access to cloud resources.
 It can control what type of access a group of users have and to which specific cloud resources.
 It is a key component of segregating resources and restricting access only to authorized groups and users.
 OCI IAM, and in fact, OCI as a whole implements a [Zero Trust Security](https://www.oracle.com/security/what-is-zero-trust/#link1model) of which one of the guiding principles is least privilege access; in fact, a user by default doesn’t have access to any resources and policies need to be created explicitly to grant groups of users access to cloud resources.
 -   **Cloud Guard** - Cloud Guard continuously collects and analyses configuration, audit logs and other information in a customer’s tenancy and reports its findings as “Problems” based on its Detector Recipes.
 When Cloud Guard triggers detects a problem, transform and send the problem data to an external SIEM system, leveraging OCI Event and OCI Functions.
 -   **Vault** - OCI Vault allows to centrally manage the encryption keys that protect your data and the secret credentials that you use to securely access resources.
 Vault allows to import customer key in order to own and manage the key material outside Oracle Cloud infrastructure for additional durability, and for recovery purpose.